zapier/google-yolo-inline/README.md

 ## Problems With Google One Tap

 By default, Google one tap sign-up shows as a `position: fixed` popup that overlays your website.
 This can frustrate your users if it occludes important information or navigation.
-Users may also be confused if this is the first time they've seen Google one tap sign-up, since traditional ["Sign in with Google"](https://developers.google.com/identity/branding-guidelines) experiences are not found in an overlay/popup.
+Users may also be confused if this is the first time they've seen Google one tap sign-up, since most ["Sign in with Google"](https://developers.google.com/identity/branding-guidelines) experiences today are along side a traditional sign up form, not isolated in their own popup.

 ![Screenshot of hipmunk.com with Google one tap sign-up overlayed](https://user-images.githubusercontent.com/709153/39146066-87996ae0-46ea-11e8-9276-51f980588673.png)
 *Example from hipmunk.com showing Google one tap's out-of-the-box experience.*